jeremy-clerk/next-15-test/README.md

 # Demo Next 15 & Clerk V6

+_Please note: many patterns here are not best practices, this is for experimentation_

 Routes under `/dynamic` are using a `<ClerkProvider dynamic/>` to opt in to [dynamic rendering](https://clerk.com/changelog/2024-10-22-clerk-nextjs-v6#static-rendering-by-default-opt-in-dynamic-and-partial-prerendering-support).

 Routes under `/ssr` are using the new default `<ClerkProvider />` that static renders by default.